ysl2/nvim/README.md

 Need to install `zathura` pdf viewer, and use `<C-LeftMouse>` to inverse search.

-For multiple tex files in a project, use `{main_file_name}.tex.latexmain` to define the main file.
-For example, if the main file in the project is `./main.tex`, you should add another file named as `./main.tex.latexmain` to tell vimtex the `./main.tex` is exactly the main file.

 ### Fuzzy search & global replace system

 ### Mark system